Blog

 Business branding

-A business brand—or corporate brand—is built around a company identity that exists independently of any one person.
-It can grow, be sold, hire a team, and outlast its founder.
-The brand works whether or not you’re in the room.
+A business brand is built around a company identity that exists independently of any one person.
+It can grow, be sold, build a team, and outlast its founder.
+The brand works whether you’re there or not.

 Which one is right for you?

-Neither is better.
-It depends on what you’re building.
+Neither is fundamentally better.
+It depends on what you want to build.

-If you want to build a team and take on bigger clients, a business brand gives you more room to grow.
-It’s more work upfront, but it’s an asset that can outlast you.
+If you want to build a team and attract bigger clients, a business brand gives you more room to grow.
+It’s more work upfront, but it pays off in the long run.

-For a lot of small business owners, the answer is somewhere in between—a business name and identity, with a strong personal presence behind it.
+For many small business owners, the answer is somewhere in between—a business brand with a strong personal presence behind it.
 That’s often the smartest move.
-It shows there’s a real person behind the work, which builds trust, but the brand can still evolve as the business grows.
+The brand can grow and evolve, but it’s clear who’s behind it.
+That builds trust, which in turn strengthens the business brand.

-The important thing is to make this decision consciously and early, because it shapes everything that follows—your brand name, your identity, and how you show up online.
+Whatever you decide—the most important thing is to make that decision consciously and early.
+Because it shapes things like your brand name, your identity, and how you show up externally.

 Other types of branding

-Branding applies across more contexts than most people realise.
-Apart from personal and business branding, here are some more types:
+Branding happens in more contexts than most people realise.
+Beyond personal and business branding, there are others—though they all follow similar principles:

-• B2B branding applies the same principles when your audience is other businesses, where trust signals matter even more and decision cycles are longer.
+• B2B branding applies the same principles when your audience is other businesses.
+Trust signals matter even more here, because decision cycles are longer.

-• Product branding means branding individual products within a larger brand, for example, the iPhone within Apple.
+• Product branding means branding individual products within a larger brand—like the iPhone within Apple.

 • Employer branding is how a company presents itself to potential employees.
-Small businesses often overlook it, but it’s increasingly relevant as hiring gets more competitive.
+Small businesses often overlook it, but it’s becoming increasingly important as the job market gets more competitive.

 Why branding works—the psychology behind it